matthias-reis/carda-gatsby/content/articles/2021/07/mal-mmar.md

 title: Malämmar
 subTitle: '"We Want To Play Slow, Doom And Dark"'
 seoTitle: Interview With Malämmar – "We Want To Play Slow, Doom And Dark"
-description: 'Today, I have a tremendous post-rock sensation for you: After mentioning their current album "Mazza", which I deeply adore and keep on listening to from day one on, the post-rock band from Barcelona agreed to an interview!
+description: 'Today, I have a huge post-music sensation for you: After mentioning their current album "Mazza", which I deeply adore and keep on listening to from day one on, the post-rock band from Barcelona agreed to an interview!
 I talked to founder Xavi Forné (you may also know him as the person